How to get Schengen travel health insurance for Bulgaria

 Is travel insurance mandatory for Bulgaria?

 I don’t need a Schengen Visa.
-Do I still need travel insurance?
+Do I still need travel insurance for Bulgaria?

 Technically, no — travel insurance isn't mandatory in Bulgaria if you don't require a Schengen visa.
 Still, unexpected situations can arise anywhere, and prioritizing your well-being is key.

-Bulgaria boasts stunning mountains, beautiful beaches, rich history, amazing food, and much much more to discover — for every type of traveler.
-And while generally safe, unexpected situations can always arise.
+Bulgaria boasts stunning mountains, beautiful beaches, rich history, amazing food, and much, much more to discover — for every type of traveler.
+And while the country is generally safe, any trip abroad can come with a few surprises - be it in the Schengen or anywhere else.

 Moreover, medical costs abroad can be high.
-Plus navigating the Bulgarian healthcare system might prove challenging — given the language barrier (and a nod meaning “no” and all that).
+Plus, navigating the Bulgarian healthcare system might prove challenging, given the language barrier.*

 Having the proper travel insurance, meanwhile, ensures you're looked after 24/7 — from sightseeing in Sofia to relaxing on the sunny Black Sea coast to everything in between.